 Further, many employers openly discriminate against people they deem as queer, rendering trans-identified individuals with little financial means and resulting in poor economic survival.
-For a trans-identified person who has undergone GCS, it is legal to have a temporary marriage conducted as often as once per hour because there is no chance of pregnancy and thus negating any future parental responsibilities on the part of the soliciting party
+As sex work can be conducted legally in Iran through the Shiite notion of a temporary marriage, participation in sex work is common and protected.
+For a transidentified person who has undergone GCS, it is legal to have a temporary marriage conducted as often as once per hour because there is no chance of pregnancy and thus negating any future parental responsibilities on the part of the soliciting party